Tevin-Isaac/Celo-sage-201/Tutorial.md

 The ListingStatus enum is used to define the different states an NFT can be in on the marketplace: Active, Sold, or Cancelled.

 Overall, the contract sets up some basic functionality and variables needed for an NFT marketplace, but it does not yet implement any actual buying or selling functionality.
 If you need to  **[learn about variables in solidity](https://www.tutorialspoint.com/solidity/solidity_variables.htm)**.
-This guide includes detsils about solidity variables
+This guide includes details about solidity variables

 Our next line of code is this: